 Last year I set out about extending my long range bike-pack rides into the borders area of southern Scotland as a new region to explore.
-It was an area that I for one had passed through many times before when heading to the bigger mountains in the north and it is probably the same case for many others… My first foray was a 3 day expedition from Carlisle to Edinburgh, where I was going to meet the family and go to my cousins wedding – what classier way to arrive as a dirty hobo bike-packer and make your mark!
+It was an area that I for one had passed through many times before when heading to the bigger mountains in the north and it is probably the same case for many others… My first foray was a 3 day expedition from Carlisle to Edinburgh, where I was going to meet the family and go to my cousins wedding – what classier way to arrive than as a dirty hobo bike-packer and make your mark!
 On this journey I stepped on to the SUW near the Lowther Hills and headed east for many miles.
 It was a lovely wild trail and what I had done of it had captivated my attention to do more…

 The first attempt…

 Roll on a couple of weeks and the May time weather was still holding out, also I had been given the offer of a lift from Portpatrick back home.
 I started to prepare a plan and my kit.
 I also tried to do some research on the whole route.
 There was not a huge amount of information, particularly for the Mtber, I did find some interesting descriptions though and this excerpt is worth a mention:

 At 212 miles or 341km, the Southern Upland Way is Scotland’s longest official Long Distance Path.
 Southern Scotland is all too often overlooked by visitors simply seeing it as an area needing to be crossed in order to get from the Scottish Border to the “interesting” parts of the country.
 Anyone walking all, or even some, of the Southern Upland Way will realise that this too often overlooked part of the country offers plenty of variety, interest and challenge in its own right.